This post may contain affiliate links. Please read our disclosure policy.

 - A great addition to your holiday cookie tray, I think these also would make a nice homemade gift packed in a cellophane bag tied with raffia to which you attach an herbal tea bag or two.

-How Many Calories/WW Points in these Lighter Spice Cookies?
+How Many Calories and WW Points in these Low Fat Crackle Spice Cookies?

-According to my calculations, each cookie has just 51 calories and:
+According to my calculations, each cookie has just 51 calories.

 2 SmartPoints (Green plan)